breqdev/breq.dev/src/projects/vibrance.md

 ## Clients

-The client code is a simple JavaScript app that runs on audience members' phones or computers.
+The client code is a JavaScript app that runs on audience members' phones or computers.
 It receives messages from the relay and changes the color displayed on the user's screen accordingly.
 These messages are JSON objects, which allows for a variety of extensions to be added.
 For instance, it is possible to direct a client to display certain text on its screen (song lyrics, a welcome message, etc).
 Because this code runs in JavaScript, and the messages require very low latency, I chose the WebSocket protocol.

 ## Relay